AnthonyDiGirolamo/smithy/README.markdown

 point Smithy to it's location by setting the `$SMITHY_CONFIG` environment variable.

-You can generate an example config file using Smithy itself by running:

-    smithy show example_config

 Here is an example config file in [yaml](http://yaml.org/) format:

     ---